 What are the benefits of implementing a product portfolio strategy?

 By undergoing a product portfolio analysis, brands set themselves up for the greatest likelihood of success.
-During this analysis, brands comb through their existing product lines and tie them back to key metrics that indicate their performance - whether that’s related to revenue, the volume of units sold, etc. It’s through this process that they understand which products best align with customer needs, streamline their internal processes, and identify areas for new product innovation.
+During this analysis, brands comb through their existing product lines and evaluate them against key metrics that indicate their performance - whether that’s related to revenue, the volume of units sold, etc. It’s through this process that they understand which products best align with customer needs, streamline their internal processes, and identify areas for new product innovation.

 The below sections detail a bit more how brands can benefit from a product portfolio strategy: